hengtseChou/master-thesis/slides/slides.md

 ---

-### Issues
+### TODO

-how to make it work for soa 3 with property alpha
+- Reproducing the construction algorithm, making sure it works.

+- Applying minimum moment aberration and the construction algorithm for $\text{SOA}$ of strength 3 with property $\alpha$.